Tropical Storm Toraji (2018): Meteorological history

 On November 15, the Joint Typhoon Warning Center (JTWC) began monitoring on a tropical disturbance that had developed about 835 km to the east of Ho Chi Minh City, Vietnam.
 After being located in an area of favourable environments with very low vertical wind shear, the tropical disturbance gradually intensified, which prompted the Japan Meteorological Agency (JMA) to start classifying it as a tropical depression.
 Shortly thereafter, the JTWC issued a Tropical Cyclone Formation Alert (TCFA).
 By November 17, under the influence of high sea-surface temperatures and good upper-level outflow, the JMA immediately initiated advisories and upgraded the depression to a tropical storm, naming it Toraji.
+(Note: The name Toraji (Korean: 도라지, [to̞ɾa̠d͡ʑi]) was contributed by North Korea and refers to a type of bellflower (Platycodon grandiflorus) in Korean.)
 On 15:00 UTC of the same day, satellite imagery had depicted a large cluster of deep convection persisting near the system's low-level circulation center.
 This prompted the JTWC to begin issuing advisories as a tropical depression, with the designation of 32W.

 Six hours after the JTWC began issuing advisories, the deep convection located near the storm's center became displaced and sheared.
 At this point, the JTWC no longer expected Toraji to intensify into a tropical storm, and hence, Toraji reached its 10-minute maximum sustained winds of 65 km/h with a barometric pressure of 1004 mbar.
 At around 00:00 UTC of November 18, Toraji made landfall over the southeastern coast of Vietnam, about 28 km south of Cam Ranh Bay.
 Six hours later, Toraji began to weaken and the JMA downgraded the storm to a tropical depression.
 The JTWC followed suit three hours later when the system's center became elongated and the deep convection became disorganised.
 However, the JMA tracked Toraji until 12:00 UTC of the same day as it moved further over land.

 The remnants of Toraji meandered over the southern portion of Vietnam for a couple of days until it turned toward the southwest and entering the Gulf of Thailand.
 By 09:00 UTC of November 20, satellite imagery showed a new burst of convection along convective banding wrapping into the system's center.
 This prompted the JTWC to re-issue advisories on Toraji.
 However, Toraji's convective signature did not last long within the JTWC's next advisory.
 Therefore, the JTWC issued its final advisory on Toraji on 21:00 UTC of the same day, as the storm made landfall on the Malay Peninsula.